7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Ferry Jadrolinija

-Croatia is a developed Mediterranean country that’s pretty easy to get around.
+Croatia is a developed Mediterranean country that’s pretty easy to get around in.
 The country has a well-trusted transport network that both locals and tourists regularly use to travel between destinations.

 In high season, the tourist crowds can mean long waits for public transport — particularly for ferries to popular islands.
 Outside of peak season, timetables will be thinned out with fewer departures.